Elm Pointe Estate

 The Portside Arts Fair

-The East Jordan Portside Art and Historical Society museum is open to the public from June through September.
-During the Fair, docents offer additional information about the exhibits.
+The East Jordan Portside Art and Historical Society museum on-site will be open during the fair.
 Admission is free, donations are appreciated.
 Handicap accessible.

-There is a small sandy beach on the property with picnic tables and BBQ grills.
+There is a small sandy beach on the south side of the property with picnic tables and BBQ grills.